Techniques and Data Analysis in Biophysics 2

 - Thermal Forces and diffusion in theory and practice

-Basics of light scattering and instrumentation, data analysis
+Basics of dynamic and static light scattering and instrumentation, data analysis

 - Flow cell cytometry